InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

   <tr>
     <td>ds</td>
     <td>string; recommended</td>
     <td>Digital signature used to authenticate this request computed by the publisher or its trusted agent from the transaction digest string "tid:digest", where ‘tid’ matches the "tid" attribute and ‘digest’ is a string composed of an immutable portion of domain objects as defined in the domain specification used for this request.
-Refer to Section “Inventory Authentication” for more details.</td>
+Refer to Section “<a href="#inventoryauthentication">Inventory Authentication</a>” for more details.</td>
   </tr>
   <tr>
     <td>dsgver</td>
     <td>integer; recommended</td>
     <td>Format version of the digest string that was digitally signed to produce “ds”.
-Refer to Section “Inventory Authentication” for more details.</td>
+Refer to Section “<a href="#inventoryauthentication">Inventory Authentication</a>” for more details.</td>
   </tr>
   <tr>
     <td>digest</td>
     <td>string</td>
     <td>The full transaction digest string that was signed to produce the digital signature.
-Refer to Section “Inventory Authentication” for more details.
+Refer to Section “<a href="#inventoryauthentication">Inventory Authentication</a>” for more details.
 NOTE:  This is only intended for debugging purposes as needed.
 It is not intended for normal Production traffic due to the bandwidth impact.</td>
   </tr>
   <tr>
     <td>cert</td>
     <td>string; recommended</td>
     <td>File name of the certificate (i.e., the public key) used to generate the digital signature in “ds” attribute.
-Refer to Section “Inventory Authentication” for more details.</td>
+Refer to Section “<a href="#inventoryauthentication">Inventory Authentication</a>” for more details.</td>
   </tr>
   <tr>
     <td>pchain</td>